 Development of around five homes of a scale, style and massing to provide a positive and enhanced entrance to the settlement.
-New dwellings should be of a harmonious mix of architectural styles and materials which respect the character and appearance of the settlement and are laid out in a broadly linear form aligned with the A44 to provide an enhanced entrance into the settlement.
+New dwellings should be of a harmonious mix of architectural styles and materials which respect the character and appearance of the settlement and are laid out in a linear form aligned with the A44 to provide an enhanced entrance into the settlement.
 The existing hedgerow on the southern boundary should be either retained or replaced by a new roadside hedgerow to the A44.
 The northern and western boundaries should be formed by substantial new landscaping in accordance with Policy BW&GB 10.
+Attention should also be paid in any detailed design to providing visual gaps to retain views through the site identified in the Characterisation Study.